 Gouache is a unique type of paint that artists often overlook.
 It is a water-based paint made from a mixture of pigment, water, and a binding agent.
 Gouache has a unique texture and can be used for various artistic applications.
 In this blog, we will explore the properties of gouache paints, how to use them, and why they are worth considering for your next artwork.

-History of Gouache
+History of Gouache-

 Gouache has been used in art for hundreds of years.
 It was first developed in the 16th century by Italian painters.
 The word "gouache" comes from the French word "guache," which means "watery."
-The paint was originally made with gum arabic as a binding agent and was used primarily for manuscript illumination.
+The paint was initially made with gum Arabic as a binding agent and was used primarily for manuscript illumination.
 Gouache became popular in the 18th century with the rise of the Rococo movement.
 During this time, artists used gouache to create delicate and detailed paintings.